microsoft/CCF/sphinx/source/users/issue_commands.rst

 - ``"x-ccf-commit"`` is the unique version at which the request was executed
 - ``"x-ccf-global-commit"`` is the latest version agreed on by the network and forever committed to the ledger, at the time the request was executed, as seen by the contacted node
 - ``"x-ccf-term"`` indicates the consensus term at which the request was executed

-- the body (the JSON value ``true``) indicates that the request was executed successfully, for other RPCs this may be an arbitrary JSON object
+The response body (the JSON value ``true``) indicates that the request was executed successfully.
+For many RPCs this will be a JSON object with more details about the execution result.

 Signing
 -------